Huber Heights, Ohio: Americas Largest Community of Brick Homes. True story. Read Guide >

-Brandt/West Charleston: For anyone contemplating on retirement in Ohio, this neighborhood presents a really good option.
-For one, it has an enviable number of educated seniors, as well as the proverbial peace and quiet that many retirees long for.$$$
+Brandt/West Charleston: For anyone contemplating retirement in Ohio, this neighborhood presents a really good option.

 Chambersburg Rd/Bellefontaine Rd: One interesting fact about this neighborhood is that there are lots of active military personnel living here.
 That sure would shape the general atmosphere and culture of the area, and if youre keen on living in a military-influenced neighborhood, this is the place to be.$

-Acres of parkland, athletic facilities, and events, fairs, and festivals these are just some of the things that keep residents of this city occupied.
+Acres of parkland, athletic facilities, and events, fairs, and festivals are just some of the things that keep residents of this city occupied.
 Of course, it really helps that aside from wooded areas and semi-rural settings for residents to enjoy, the city is also focusing on commercial development.
-This is an exciting time, indeed, and thats reason enough for you to be giddy with excitement when youre moving to Huber Heights.
+This is an exciting time, indeed, and that’s reason enough for you to be giddy with excitement when you’re moving to Huber Heights.

 Apartment List is your go-to rental site for your apartment search.
 Browse thousands of new listings every day to give you the largest selection of cheap 1 bedroom, 2 bedroom and 3 bedroom apartments for rent in Huber Heights.
 Find studios, condos, townhomes, and homes in your favorite neighborhoods.
 You can search for all utilities paid apartments, and pet-friendly homes with the tap of a button.
 With more available listings than Craigslist, you're sure to find a house for rent on Apartment List.